mastergray/type-spec/src/TypeSpec/README.md

 - **Returns**: `true` if the value adheres to the type definition, otherwise `false`.
 - **Description**: Checks if a value is of the defined type by validating it against the type's properties.

+#### `build(): TypeSpecBuild`
+- **Returns**: An optimized version of the `TypeSpec` instance using precomputed functions for create, update, and check methods.
+- **Description**: Builds an optimized version of this `TypeSpec` instance, enhancing performance by precomputing the functions for creation, updating, and checking of instances.

 ### Static Methods

 #### `init(typeName: string, parentType?: TypeSpec): TypeSpec`